ibvandersluis/udacity-CarND-P07-path-planning/README.md

 The seventh project in the Udacity Self-Driving Car Engineer Nanodegree: implementing path planning in C++ successfully implement path planning and navigate a highway driving scenario.

+## A Note to the Reviewer

+Hello!
+Sorry for any difficulty building the project.
+I like to reduce the amount of third party code I include in my projects if I know it can be installed locally.
+I've provided descriptions on how to do this below, but depending on your setup that may still not be ideal.
+I noticed the virtual workspace is running on Ubuntu 16.04 (yikes) and did not include package manager instructions for installing dependencies on systems older than Ubuntu 18.04.
+It can be installed manually, but that likely isn't worth your time just for grading this.

+Likely because of the age of the system, the installed version of Eigen in the workspace is behind the one I'm using (3.2.92 vs 3.4.0).

+I also add compiler flags that make compilation pedantic about warnings and errors, which I've turned off for now.

+I'm resovlging this temporarily for grading by making some changes to make it more friendly to Ubuntu 16:
+  - I included a local copy of nlohmann-json since the workspace doesn't have it installed
+  - I turned off pedantic compiler flags that were causing build errors from the older version of Eigen

+I have cloned my repo into the workspace and have successfully built there to make sure it works.

+Hopefully that fixes everything.
+If there are any further issues I will submit a screen recording of the vehicle completing a loop of the track.

 ## Description

 The this project consists of the following components: